Kuro-Mani/skillbase/README.md

 # skillbase
-Each one is a part, not a finished product
+Each one is a part, not a finished product　/n
-As a prerequisite, the latest version of python3
+As a prerequisite, the latest version of python3/n Kali is good to move./n
+Module must have socket, pwn and crypto/n